Colusa Indian Community: Reservation

 The tribe's reservation is the Colusa Rancheria, also known as the Cachildehe Rancheria.
 The ranchería is located in Colusa County, California and was founded in 1907.
 The average elevation is 59 feet (18 m), and the ranchería is 573 acre large.
 273 acre are in federal trust and 300 acre are owned privately by the tribe.
 Population is approximately 77.

 Government

 The Colusa Indian Colony is governed by a democratically elected tribal council.
 They are headquartered in Colusa, California, and their current tribal chairperson is Wayne Mitchum.

 Language

 Traditionally, the tribe spoke the Wintun/Patwin language, a Wintuan language of the Penutian language family.
 The Colusa Indian Community Council published a language book and are working on language CDs and DVDs to help foster language preservation.

 The traditional language spoken by Wintun (Patwin) people was not Wintu, but Patwin or Wintun.
 Wintu was a Penutian language spoken by the Wintu people of lands north of Cottonwood Creek in the area of Redding, California.

 Economic development

+The tribe owns and operates Colusa Indian Energy, a power company that is planning to develop a data center on the tribe's land.

-The tribe owns and operates the Colusa Casino Resort, Table 45 (casual dining), 37 Seventy (fine dining), and Jack's Place (bar), all located inside Colusa Casino Resort.
+The tribe also owns and operates the Colusa Casino Resort, Table 45 (casual dining), 37 Seventy (fine dining), and Jack's Place (bar), all located inside Colusa Casino Resort.